 NOTE: Students will not receive access to application until they have attended an Information Session; the last Information Session will be held on November 30, 2015.

 - Students with a cumulative GPA of 2.75 are eligible to study abroad for the semester or year.
 Please note that some programs require a cumulative 3.0 GPA.

 - Students that are interested in study abroad for the semester or year are encouraged to apply by December 2 (Wednesday after Thanksgiving break), even if they do not meet the 2.75 GPA minimum so they can ask to be reconsidered for a spring program.

 - Students must be able to find courses that will fit their Loyola program and allow a full time course load while abroad.

 - Students that have a history of serious disciplinary problems or that are on disciplinary probation with Loyola are not eligible for study abroad.

 - Students must have a declared major to apply to study abroad.

-Step 1: To be able to apply to study abroad, all students must attend at least one information session during the fall of their sophomore year.
+Step 1: To be able to apply to study abroad, all students must attend at least one information session during the fall of their sophomore year (deadline to attend an information session is November 30, 2015).
 Once you attend one, you will receive access to the online study abroad application through WebAdvisor.

 Step 2: Complete the online application and submit it.
-You will then receive an email with the Academic Planning Form and you must fill this out and turn this form in to the Office of International Programs before December 3!
+You will then receive an email with the Academic Planning Form AND essay prompt (see below).
+You must fill out the Academic Planning form and complete the required essay and turn these documents in to the Office of International Programs before December 2!

-Please note: We must receive a complete application by the December 3 deadline.
-This includes the online application portion as well as the signed Academic Planning Form.
+Please note: We must receive a complete application by the December 2 deadline.
+This includes the online application portion, Academic Planning form and Essay response.